YawKar/yahoo-finance-scraper/README.md

 # Yahoo!Finance cryptocurrencies scraper

+Scrapes cryptocurrencies from https://finance.yahoo.com/crypto?count=100&offset=0, where iterates through offset from 0 to the current number of hundreds of cryptocurrencies

 ## Algorithm explanation

 We use 2 execution services - one for pulling HTMLs from URLs and the other one for parsing actual data.